-Emotional eating can happen to some individuals who turn to food in response to a wide variety of emotions – sadness, stress, anxiety, anger, boredom, loneliness and even happiness!
+Emotional eating involves consuming food in response to a wide variety of emotions – sadness, stress, anxiety, anger, boredom, loneliness and even happiness!

 - Binge eating